 Students holding a bachelors degree without K-12 teacher certification must take at least 23 hours of biological science courses.

-Upon admission into the program, students should consult with the M.A.
-Non-thesis Program Coordinator (who will serve as their advisor) to structure a course of study applicable to their professional needs, academic training, and interests and complete a program of study form.
+Upon admission into the program, students should consult with the Graduate Coordinator, Dr. Heather Caldwell (who will serve as their advisor) to structure a course of study applicable to their professional needs, academic training, and interests and complete a program of study form.
 All graduate students, including those in the MA program, are subject to the rules and regulations specified in the graduate catalog.
 Students in the program should be familiar with academic rules and university organization/policies available in our Graduate Catalog.

 Student interested in enrolling in this program should contact: